Trump’s ex-lawyer admits lies about Russian real estate deal

 WASHINGTON — President Donald Trump’s former lawyer, Michael Cohen, confessed in a surprise guilty plea Thursday that he lied to Congress about a Moscow real estate deal he pursued on Trump’s behalf during the heat of the 2016 Republican campaign.
 He said he lied to be consistent with Trump’s “political messaging.”

-Cohen’s plea arrangement made clear that prosecutors believe that while Trump insisted repeatedly throughout the campaign that he had no business dealings in Russia, his lawyer was continuing to pursue the Trump Tower Moscow project weeks after his boss had clinched the Republican nomination for president and well after the point he and his associates have publicly acknowledged.
+Cohen’s plea arrangement made clear that prosecutors believe that Trump, who insisted repeatedly throughout the campaign that he had no business dealings in Russia, was continuing to pursue the Trump Tower Moscow project weeks after he had clinched the Republican nomination for president and well after he and his associates have publicly acknowledged.

+The negotiations about building the Moscow tower continued as late as June 2016 — the same month Trump’s oldest son met in Manhattan with a Kremlin-connected lawyer — even though Cohen told two congressional committees last year that the talks ended that January.

-Cohen said he discussed the proposal with Trump on multiple occasions and with members of the president’s family, according to court papers filed by special counsel Robert Mueller, who is investigating Russian interference in the presidential election and possible coordination with the Trump campaign.
-Cohen acknowledged considering traveling to Moscow to discuss the project.
+Cohen also discussed the proposal with Trump on multiple occasions and with unidentified members of the president’s family, according to court papers filed by special counsel Robert Mueller, who is investigating Russian interference in the presidential election and possible coordination with the Trump campaign.
+Cohen is cooperating with Mueller and has met with his team at least seven times, prosecutors say.

+The Cohen case was filed in New York a week after Trump and his lawyers provided Mueller with responses to written questions and is the first new charge filed by the special counsel since the appointment of Matthew Whitaker, who has spoken critically about the investigation, as acting attorney general with oversight of the probe.

+Cohen is the first person charged by Mueller with lying to Congress, an indication the special counsel is prepared to treat that offense as seriously as lying to federal agents and a warning shot to dozens of others who have appeared before Congress.

 There is no clear link in the court filings between Cohen’s lies and Mueller’s central question of whether the Trump campaign colluded with Russia.
 And nothing said in court, or in associated court filings, addressed whether Trump or his aides had directed Cohen to mislead Congress.

-Still, the case underscores how Trump’s business entity, the Trump Organization, was negotiating business in Moscow at the same time investigators believe that Russians were meddling on his behalf in the 2016 election, and that associates of the president were mining Russian connections during the race.
+Even so, the case underscores how Trump’s business entity, the Trump Organization, was negotiating business in Moscow at the same time when investigators say Russians were meddling on his behalf in the 2016 election, and that associates of the president were mining Russian connections during the race

-The Cohen revelation comes as Mueller’s investigation is showing fresh signs of aggressive activity.
-Earlier this week, Mueller’s team accused Trump’s former campaign chairman, Paul Manafort, of lying after his own guilty plea.
-The special counsel continues to investigate whether campaign associates had advance knowledge of hacked emails becoming public.
-Another potential target, Jerome Corsi, has rejected a plea offer and faces a possible indictment.
-Last week, Trump for the first time provided Mueller with responses to written questions.

-Cohen is the first person charged by Mueller with lying to Congress, an indication the special counsel is prepared to treat that offense as seriously as lying to federal agents and a warning shot to dozens of others who have appeared before lawmakers.

-Cohen told two congressional committees last year that the talks about the tower project ended in January 2016, a lie he said was an act of loyalty to Trump.
-In fact, the negotiations continued until June 2016, Cohen acknowledged.

-His court appearance Thursday marked the latest step in his evolution from trusted Trump consigliere to prime antagonist.
-Prosecutors say Cohen is cooperating with Mueller and has met with his team at least seven times.
+Cohen’s court appearance marked the latest step in his evolution from trusted Trump consigliere — he said Thursday he had lied out of “loyalty” — to prime antagonist.
 It is the second time the lawyer’s legal woes have entangled Trump, coming months after Cohen said the president directed him during his campaign to make hush money payments to two women who said they had sex with Trump.

 Trump on Thursday called Cohen a “weak person” who was lying to get a lighter sentence and repeatedly stressed that the real estate deal at issue was never a secret and never executed.
 His lawyer, Rudy Giuliani, said that Cohen was a “proven liar” and that Trump’s business organization had voluntarily given Mueller the same documents cited in the guilty plea “because there was nothing to hide.”